sablier-labs/docs/docs/concepts/05-admin.md

 ## Trustlessness

-Despite having an admin, the Sablier Protocol maintains its trustless nature thanks to the following reasons:
+Despite having an admin, the Sablier Protocol maintains its trustless nature due to the following reasons:

 1. The protocol is permissionless, i.e. it can be freely accessed by anyone with an Internet connection.
 2. The protocol is persistent, i.e. the admin cannot pause it.